 - Three grams of cocaine

-- Ninety minutes of sex in a tower block brothel, including two blow jobs and unlimited "come"
+- 90 minutes of sex in a tower block brothel, including two blow jobs and unlimited "come"

-- One-hundred-fifty liters of untaxed diesel from an illegal "pop-up" petrol station
+- 150 litres of untaxed diesel from an illegal "pop-up" petrol station

 - One bud in a cannabis factory

-- Forty man-hours from an immigrant slave laborer
+- 40 man-hours from an immigrant slave labour

-- A fake passport or a couple of dodgy driving licenses
+- A fake passport or a couple of dodgy driving licences

 - Half of an illegal devil dog